Automattic/wp-calypso/packages/composite-checkout/README.md

 	BillingContactComponent: component,
 	SubmitButtonComponent: component,
 	CheckoutWrapper: ?component,
+	getAriaLabel: function,
 }
 ```

 Within the components, the Hook `usePaymentMethod()` will return an object of the above form with the key of the currently selected payment method or null if none is selected.
 To retrieve all the payment methods and their properties, the function `getPaymentMethods()` will return an array that contains them all.

+## Data Stores

+Each Payment Method (or anything at all, really) can access a Redux-like data store by using the `registerStore` function.
+Code can then access that data by using `dispatch`, `select`, and `subscribe`.
+Components can most easily use the data with the `useDispatch` and `useSelect` hooks.
+Read the [@wordpress/data](https://wordpress.org/gutenberg/handbook/packages/packages-data/) docs to learn more about the details of this system.

 ## API